UofU-Cryosphere/lidar-intensity-correction/README.md

-# lidar_intensity_correction
+# Lidar Intensity Correction
-After calculating the range and incidence angle, the initial script (lidar_intenstiy_correction.py) corrects the lidar intensity data per flight line.
+Tthe initial script (lidar_intenstiy_correction.py) calculates range and incidence angle before correcting the lidar intensity data per flight line.
 The corrected intensity is then converted to reflectance and used to calculate grain size (convert_to_grain_size.py).

 ## Requirements